How Your Eye Works

 An intraocular lens implant, or IOL, is made of a clear plastic, and it's about a third the size of a dime.
 There are several different types:

 Monofocal IOL: This is the most common.
 Unlike your natural lens, which can stretch or bend to help your eye focus, this implant stays focused at one fixed distance.
 If yours focuses at a distance, you might be able to see things far away but need glasses to read or see close up.

 Multifocal implant: Like glasses with bifocal or progressive lenses, this lens has areas that help you see things at different distances.
 It could take several months for your brain to adapt so your vision seems natural.
 It can sometimes cause more halos or glare around lights than a monofocal lens.

 Accommodating IOL: This flexible option acts more like your natural lens and focuses at more than one distance.
 It makes you less likely to need reading glasses.

 If you have a cataract, you'll see an ophthalmologist.
-This doctor specializes in eye problems.
-He'll probably tell you it's best to wait to remove the cataract until it starts to affect your daily life.
-He can do the surgery at a hospital or an outpatient clinic.
+This doctor specializes in eye surgery and problems.
+They'll probably tell you it's best to wait to remove the cataract until it starts to affect your daily life.
+They can do the surgery at a hospital or an outpatient clinic.

 To get you ready, your doctor will:

 - Measure your eye.
-This will help him pick the right implant for you.
+This will help them pick the right implant for you.

 - Give you medicated eye drops to take for a few days ahead of time